The Hidden Costs of Permanent Life Insurance

 - How should i fund the policy?

 However, as time passes, the family’s financial position and needs change.
-The children graduate from college to start their own lives and careers.
+Their children graduate from college to start their own lives and careers.
 The mortgage gets paid down along with other debts.
 Household income typically rises as the parents earn higher wages at their respective jobs.
-Overall, they have fewer financial obligations.
-The family soon comes to realize that they don’t really need as much life insurance as they did when they were younger. so they cancel their policy after just a few years of owning it resulting in a significant financial loss for them.

 The agent will often recommend that the policy owner purchase as much life insurance as possible as of day one whether it matches the policy owner’s needs or not.
 However, nearly 50% of all permanent life insurance policies are canceled within the first 10 years often leading to significant financial losses for the policy owner.